nesi/swc_lincoln2015/Git_Lessons/04-changes.md

 > which is kind of like gathering *everyone* for the picture!
 > However, it's almost always better to
 > explicitly add things to the staging area, because you might
 > commit changes you forgot you made.
-(Going back to snapshots,
-> you might get the extra with incomplete makeup walking on
-> the stage for the snapshot because you used `-a`!)
-> Try to stage things manually,
+Try to stage things manually,
 > or you might find yourself searching for "git undo commit" more
 > than you would like!